SP-Educational-Assessment/blog/content/authors/james-page/_index.md

   link: https://www.linkedin.com/in/james-page-101/
 ---

-I am an experienced NLP specialist who has worked in a variety of roles including software engineering, technical pre-sales and product management.
-For the last five years I've worked in a number of Agile product development environments ,and I enjoy working with cross-functional teams to deliver great products that users love.
+I'm a qualified NLP specialist who has worked in a variety of roles including software engineering, technical pre-sales and product management.
+For the last five years I've worked in a number of Agile product development environments, and I enjoy working with cross-functional teams to deliver great products that users love.
 I have an interest in using IRT to help develop language assessments, and applying machine learning techniques to support assessment and language learning.